jaredmr/Parking-Lot-Monitor/README.md

 The application may keep track of some simple statistics, but more complicated algorithms could be added to forecast when parking areas will be full (perhaps accounting for certain local events).
 Another extension of this idea could give the user the option of selecting which building they would like to be closest to, and the application would suggest the best open parking lot.

+Ideally, this will become a mobile app that would talk to the user indicating the availability of parking spaces.
+It would have one setting in which the app tracks one or more parking lots chosen by the user.
+It will also have an automatic setting in which the app tracks the user's location and gives updates on the parking lot that he enters.

+For this semester, we would like to make it work in the web browser.
+It will be able to track parking lots that the user indicates.

 Frameworks:

 MySQL for storing parking lot information